 VI.
 Community Involvement with Shelters

 Best Friends is dedicated to changing “animal shelters” into “community resource centers.”
 The public should be encouraged to visit animal care facilities to volunteer, donate, meet dogs and cats, interact with caregivers and learn about their work, and receive low-cost veterinary care.
-Accessible policies with weekend and evening hours that are convenient for the general public will ensure that this community resource model is successful, and contract language that allows the organization to set these hours and policies is key.
-Jurisdictions may mandate minimal hours of operation.
+Accessible policies with weekend and evening hours that are convenient for the general public will ensure that this community resource model is successful, and contract language that allows the Animal-Services Agency to set these hours and policies is key.
+Jurisdictions may mandate minimum hours of operation.
 Complying with such laws should be viewed as the floor rather than the ceiling for accessibility.

 VII.
 Shelter Transparency

 Much of the lifesaving efforts in today’s animal sheltering environment are based on data-driven decisions that rely on tracking what the true needs are in each community.
 Society as a whole expects that the local animal control agency is being transparent so that community members know what is happening in regard to the animal population in their community.
-Therefore, a contract should include a provision that requires the contractor to submit monthly and annual reports that outline shelter activities.
+Therefore, a contract should include a provision that requires the Animal-Services Agency to submit monthly and annual reports that outline shelter activities.
 Almost all of the shelter management software being used today is capable of generating these standard reports.

 A basic* report should consist of:

 - Animal intake total and broken down by species for stray, seized, surrendered by owner or otherwise

 - Break down of all final disposition of animals, total and by species, including returned to owner, adopted, transferred to another agency, returned to field (trap-neuter-return), euthanized at the owner’s request, and euthanasia for all other reasons

 - Numbers of animal-control-related calls for service, including type of call, disposition of call, and number of animals impounded